 LLM with Distinction (Cum Laude) in International Criminal Law, Amsterdam Law School, University of Amsterdam

-PG Dip.
-Law, Inns of Court School of Law, City University, London
+PG Dip., Professional and Legal Skills, Inns of Court School of Law, City University, London

 LLB (Hons), College of St Hild & St Bede, Durham University